MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 As **Figure 1** demonstrates, if a collection exists as only a single copy, then it is very likely that some of its documents will be lost within a decade, even if the storage medium is highly reliable.
 Further, even if the rate of error accumulation is much lower than illustrated above,  many documents will be lost over longer periods of time: For example, over 50 years XX% of the collection will be lost, even if media reliability were 100x the maximum shown above.
 (For more details, **Table A-1** in the appendices shows the expected rates of document errors, theoretical and simulated, over a range of storage error rates and periods.)  [[calibration for ncopies=1 in shelf/docs/PoissonFailure.xls]]

-Moreover, even if the media was invulnerable to sector-level errors, a single copy of a collection is vulnerable to large-scale or total loss if that single copy is victim of a disaster, natural or man-made (e.g., earthquake, flood, war, economic depression, administrative error, etc.).
-Multiple copies in multiple independent locations are necessary to safeguard documents against this type of large-scale loss.
-Thomas Jefferson noted this danger to valuable documents long ago.
+We are not the first to recommend multiple copies.
+Thomas Jefferson noted the danger of a single copy of valuable documents long ago.

 >"Time and accident are committing daily havoc on the originals deposited in our public offices. . . .
 The lost cannot be recovered; but let us save what remains: not by vaults and locks which fence them from the public eye and use, in consigning them to the waste of time, but by such a multiplication of copies, as shall place them beyond the reach of accident."
 ^[From the National Archives, "https://founders.archives.gov/documents/Jefferson/01-19-02-0059".]